Kathleen Ferrier (politician)

 Kathleen Gertrud Ferrier (born 8 March 1957) is a former Dutch politician of Surinamese descent and development aid worker.
 She served as a member of parliament of Netherlands representing the party Christian Democratic Appeal (Christen-Democratisch Appèl) from 2002 to 2012.

 Early life and education

 Ferrier was born in Paramaribo in Suriname when it was a constituent country of the Kingdom of the Netherlands.
 She is a daughter of the first President of Suriname Johan Ferrier and a half-sister of Surinamese novelist Cynthia McLeod.
 Ferrier studied Spanish language and Spanish literature (with a specialization in modern Spanish American literature), Portuguese language and also development aid at Leiden University.
 She completed her masters' thesis on the Cuban poet Nicolás Guillén.

 She is a member of the Protestant Church in the Netherlands (PKN).

 Career

-While Ferrier was an MP from 23 May 2002 to 19 September 2012, she focused on matters of development aid, education, public health, welfare and sports.
+While Ferrier was an MP from 23 May 2002 to 19 September 2012, for the party Christian Democratic Appeal (Christen-Democratisch Appèl - CDA) She focused on matters of development aid, education, public health, welfare and sports.
 In 2017, Ferrier joined Asian University for Women (AUW) as an honorary visiting professor.